arahi7860/mongo-crud/README.md

 * Update all restaurants to have a new key-value pair `{state: 'DC'}`
 * Add a property of `rating` to at least 2 documents and give it a numerical value between 1-5
 * Change the street `address` of a specific restaurant
-* Add nested sub-documents to each restaurant to that it has many `reviews`
+* Add nested sub-documents to each restaurant to that it has many `reviews` (how would you list several reviews here?)
-* Store important information about each `review`, such as the rating, name of the reviewer and their comment about the restuarant.
+* Store important information about each `review`, such as the name of the reviewer and their comment about the restuarant.

-### CLI: Add a nested object

-> We already did this!
-(The address 'object' / 'subdocument')

 ## Additional Resources